 Something else worth considering is that most cafes/restaurants that are particular about where their produce comes from and how it is raised, rarely if ever have chicken on the menu.
 This is because it is just too challenging and expensive to have a regular supply of good quality, properly raised chicken.
 The cafe I am sitting in now as I type this is one of these establishments where chicken is only on the menu as a special when they can get quality chicken.

-From a nutrient perspective, while chicken may be a good source of protein it is very high in polyunsaturated fats which we have now come to realize are not as healthy as once thought and severely over represented in our diets today to the detriment of our health.
+From a nutrient perspective, while chicken may be a source of protein it is very high in polyunsaturated fats which we have now come to realize are not as healthy as once thought and severely over represented in our diets today to the detriment of our health.
+Any other perceived nutritional benefits from eating chicken, to my mind, would be nullified and in fact detrimental if eating conventionally raised chickens.

 To my mind chicken meat, skinless, boneless chicken cuts in particular, is not a nutritious food choice.
 As someone, who believes that nature and the seasons supply us with the food we require, when we require it in the quantities we require it then it makes sense that the amount of chicken (properly raised) that we can eat is limited.